 “Scotland with sunshine and sherry: an elegant, family-run guesthouse in the wooded Aracena hills”

 The result is a large pink affair sitting atop a hill, with a tiled roof, castellated walls, a panelled drawing room, a sweeping central staircase and characterful guest bedrooms.
-At this stage most people would sit back, pour themselves a sherry and enjoy the view from the shady terrace, the conservatory or the nearby open-air pool.
-But to keep themselves busy, Sam renovated 3 family-sized cottages in the valley below, while Jeannie uses her Cordon Bleu skills to run summer cookery courses.
+Today the operation is largely run by their son Charlie.
+We loved sitting back with a glass of sherry and enjoying the view from the shady terrace - or the conservatory, or the nearby open-air pool...
 Scotland's loss is Spain's gain.

-- The family atmosphere was a highlight of our stay, it's as if you are staying with friends
+- The family atmosphere and lovely dinners were a highlight of our stay - cuisine and company alike, it's as if you are staying with friends

-- The setting, which feels in the middle of nowhere but is only an hour from Seville
+- The setting feels in the middle of nowhere but is only an hour from Seville

 - Wonderful walks straight out through the estate and some of Andalucía's prettiest villages right on your doorstep